putyourlightson/craft-cp-style-guide/README.md

 To install the plugin, search for "CP Style Guide" in the Craft Plugin Store, or install manually using composer.

         composer require putyourlightson/craft-cp-style-guide

-## Usage

-To view the style guide, install the plugin and click on the CP Style Guide in the main control panel navigation.
-View the source code in the plugin's template directory to see how to generate the form fields using twig template tags.

-Works well in combination with the [Plugin UXD](https://github.com/putyourlightson/craft-plugin-uxd) plugin.

-## Contributing

-The style guide is a work in progress.
-To contribute and help make it more complete, please create a github issue or a pull request.

 <small>Created by [PutYourLightsOn](https://putyourlightson.com/).</small>